Processes are designed, practiced, and perfected to predictably produce desired results.

 In this phase, the designer will be exploring the use of space and its relationship with surrounding spaces.
 This will include the following and more.

 - Allocating space for activities and structures

-- Providing for watering flowing into, within, and off the site
+- Providing for water flowing into, within, and off the site

 It’s easy to sit back and let the designer do their job.
 However, the greater your involvement with the process the more likely you will love the result.
 After all, you will be living with it and nobody knows you better than you do.